 What are OCIA gatherings like?

 OCIA offers a welcoming environment where we’ll dive deeper into the teachings of Christ, the Sacraments, and what it means to be part of the Catholic family.
-Guided by the Journey of Faith series from Liguori Press, our sessions meet you wherever you’re at in your faith journey as we engage with relevant life issues, faith topics, and questions.
+Our sessions meet you wherever you’re at in your journey as we take a deep dive into the faith of the Catholic Church, and engage with relevant life issues, topics and questions.

 Why Catholic?

-We are beginning on Sunday, September 7th at 11 AM in the Parish Hall just behind the main Church building.
-Firm commitment is not required; feel free to come and see what it’s all about!
-Please reach out to Gloria Alves at catoff@olpnp.org with any questions, or call (908) 464-7600.
+We welcome you to inquire about an introductory conversation about OCIA and becoming Catholic.
+We generally begin formal OCIA classes in early Fall.
+Firm commitment is not required until later in the process; feel free to come and see what it’s all about.
+Please reach out to Gloria Alves at catoff@olpnp.org with any questions, or call (908) 464-7600 to get started.